rescued-animals-platform/adoption-service/README.md

    This command automatically runs deploy-postgres (before tests) and undeploy-postgres (after tests).

+4. Run api tests with:

+        make api-test

+   This command automatically runs deploy-postgres (before tests) and undeploy-postgres (after tests).

-4. Run all tests (unit, pitest, and integration) with:
+5. Run all tests (unit, pitest, and integration) with:

         make all-test

-5. Deploy the postgres database with:
+6. Deploy the postgres database with:

         make deploy-postgres

    You'll need to do this if you want to run integration tests from the IDE.

-6. Undeploy the postgres database with:
+7. Undeploy the postgres database with:

         make undeploy-postgres